-There is no way to guarantee cybersecurity, but there are a number of things that you can do to drastically degrease your chances of getting hacked while traveling overseas.
-This article looks at the things that you can do to secure your tech.
+There is no way to guarantee cybersecurity, but there are several things that you can do to drastically decrease your chances of getting hacked while traveling overseas.
+This article looks at some of the ways that you can secure your tech.

 - Don’t bring any devices that you don’t need.
 This may seem obvious, but the fewer the devices, the fewer chances you have to get hacked.

 - Keep every device updated.
 Every device that you bring should be updated with the latest security patches before you leave.
 This will keep you safe from exploits that are already public.